-In prescribing by rule the types of loans HUD insures that are qualified mortgages for purposes of TILA section 129C(b)(2)(A), HUD is required to consult with the CFPB and to make a finding that such rule is consistent with the purposes of sections 129B and 129C of TILA.20 HUD has consulted with the CFPB in the preparation of this proposed rule.
-HUD's existing regulations and guidance, promulgated under HUD's mandates to assist underserved borrowers and ensure the financial soundness of its insurance programs, already require FHA lenders to carefully assess a borrower's ability to repay, prohibit the use of products with higher risk, and restrict certain fees charged to the borrower.
-This rulemaking proposes to incorporate, in HUD's existing regulations, the CFPB's limit on points and fees and an APR relative to APOR calculation comparable to CFPB's calculation, but not identical, to establish safe harbor and rebuttable presumption qualified mortgages for the majority of FHA's portfolio and will provide further safeguards against risky lending and abusive terms.
-In addition, clarifying the extent of the presumption of ability to repay compliance afforded a single family mortgage insured under the National Housing Act or guaranteed under section 184 or 184A of the Housing and Community Development Act of 1992 provides TILA compliance assurance to lenders making loans insured and guaranteed by HUD.
+In prescribing by rule the types of loans HUD insures that are qualified mortgages for purposes of TILA section 1 (2)(A), HUD is required to consult with the CFPB and to make a finding that such rule is consistent with the purp sections 129B and 129C of TILA.
+(20) HUD has consulted with the CFPB in the preparation of this proposed rule. existing regulations and guidance, promulgated under HUD's mandates to assist underserved borrowers and en the financial soundness of its insurance programs, already require FHA lenders to carefully assess a borrower's to repay, prohibit the use of products with higher risk, and restrict certain fees charged to the borrower.
+This rule proposes to incorporate, in HUD's existing regulations, the CFPB's limit on points and fees and an APR relative APOR calculation comparable to CFPB's calculation, but not identical, to establish safe harbor and rebuttable presumption qualified mortgages for the majority of FHA's portfolio and will provide further safeguards against ris lending and abusive terms.
+In addition, clarifying the extent of the presumption of ability to repay compliance affc single family mortgage insured under the National Housing Act or guaranteed under section 184 or 184A of the Housing and Community Development Act of 1992 provides TILA compliance assurance to lenders making loan insured and guaranteed by HUD.

-HUD, therefore, finds that defining the loans it insures and guarantees as qualified mortgages in terms of its existing requirements for all lenders participating in its programs, coupled with the requirements adapted here, will provide a wide range of mortgagors access to residential mortgages on loan terms that reasonably reflect their ability to repay while protecting such mortgagors from unfair lending practices, consistent with the purpose of sections 129B and 129C of TILA, as stated in section 129B(a)(2).
+HUD, therefore, finds that defining the loans it insures and guarantees as qualified mortgages in terms of its exis requirements for all lenders participating in its programs, coupled with the requirements adapted here, will provid wide range of mortgagors access to residential mortgages on loan terms that reasonably reflect their ability to re while protecting such mortgagors from unfair lending practices, consistent with the purpose of sections 129B and of TILA, as stated in section 129B(a)(2).

-In defining "qualified mortgage" in this way, HUD is stating that its insured single family mortgages and guaranteed residential loans meet TILA's ability-torepay requirements.
-In essence, HUD is proposing not to insure a single family mortgage or guarantee a single family residential loan that is not a qualified mortgage, as defined by HUD.
-When HUD's definition is issued in final and becomes effective, following review and consideration of public comment, HUD's definition will replace the CFPB's qualified mortgage definition at 12 CFR 1026.43(e), and therefore preclude the applicability of the temporary definition for loans eligible to be insured by HUD under the National Housing Act, as provided in the CFPB final rule at 12 CFR 1026.43(e)(4)(iii).
+In defining "qualified mortgage" in this way, HUD is stating that its insured single family mortgages and guarante residential loans meet TILA's ability-to-repay requirements.
+In essence, HUD is proposing not to insure a single mortgage or guarantee a single family residential loan that is not a qualified mortgage, as defined by HUD.
+Whe HUD's definition is issued in final and becomes effective, following review and consideration of public comment, definition will replace the CFPB's qualified mortgage definition at 12 CFR 1026.43(e), and therefore preclude the applicability of the temporary definition for loans eligible to be insured by HUD under the National Housing Act, a provided in the CFPB final rule at 12 CFR 1026.43(e)(4)(iii).

-As addressed in the following section, HUD has determined that it is important for its definition to govern its programs, consistent with statutory intent and the statutory mandate to HUD and the other three Federal agencies to issue their own definitions of qualified mortgage.
+As addressed in the following section, HUD has determined that it is important for its definition to govern its prog consistent with statutory intent and the statutory mandate to HUD and the other three Federal agencies to issue own definitions of qualified mortgage.
 The CFPB's definition was designed for the general lending market, not specifically for HUD's mortgage insurance and loan guarantee programs.
-Therefore, wholesale application of "qualified mortgage," as defined by the CFPB, without any modifications made by HUD, does not work as well for HUD's programs as HUD's definition.
+Therefore, wholesale application of "qu mortgage," as defined by the CFPB, without any modifications made by HUD, does not work as well for HUD's programs as HUD's definition.